 “Off Target” mutations pose a major concern.
 When CRISPR-Cas9 is deployed, it will locate and modify the target gene or sequence.
-However, scientist have discovered that other segments of the genome of animals, or even human, may match the sequence they initially targeted for mutation.
-The potential hazard is that RNA can cause mutations at OTHER unintended locations along the double stranded DNA helix.
+However, scientists have discovered that other segments of the genome of animals, or even humans, may match the sequence they initially targeted for mutation.
+The potential hazard is that RNA can cause mutations at OTHER unintended locations along the double-stranded DNA helix.
 These “Off Target” mutations are highly unpredictable and nearly impossible to predict.

 “These enzymes will cut in places other than the places you have designed them to cut, and that has lots of implications,”

 “If you're going to replace somebody's sickle-cell gene in a stem cell, you're going to be asked, 'Well, what other damage might you have done at other sites in the genome?'”

 Chinese geneticists at Sun Yat-sen University performed CRISPR-Cas9 gene-editing on

 human embryos.
 Their research was part of an effort to modify the gene associated with a potentially fatal blood disorder.